mattbuck85/django-paginator-rawqueryset/README.md

 In my tests, I'm getting up to 50% performance gains using this, mainly when paginating a large complex query.
 Don't bother using this for simple queries with a few pages, stick to the default paginator and cast the RawQuerySet to a list.

+Tested with Django 1.4.10 and Python 2.7, but should work with all versions after 1.4.
+Not tested with Python 3.